Wine Club Manager

 A native of San Francisco and Napa Valley, James has been employed in the hospitality field since 2006, quickly working his way from delivery driver to server and eventually to floor manager and acting general manager at cafés and restaurants in Napa Valley, Marin and San Francisco.
 As the “James” part of the well-known Napa Valley band, Serf & James, he became acquainted with Flora Springs while playing at our Wine Club parties, and learned more about wine as the band had gigs at other wineries throughout the valley.

 “The more time I spent around Flora Springs the more fun and interesting wine became.
 It was my first real ‘palate changing’ experience.
 I started coming around the tasting room more and more just to have a sip or buy a glass of wine.”
 The next logical step: joining Flora Springs full time.
 James became part of our hospitality team on Halloween 2016, an auspicious beginning considering how Flora Springs – the original Ghost Winery – celebrates this hallowed holiday!
-He’s been at Flora Springs ever since, working in the tasting room, running tours at the Estate, developing our customer service center and working closely with Wine Club Members as a winery ambassador.
+He’s been at Flora Springs ever since, working in the tasting room, developing our customer service center and working closely with Wine Club Members as a winery ambassador.
 And with two EPs under its belt, Serf & James continues to make appearances throughout Napa Valley and the Bay Area, including an appearance at BottleRock 2017!

 National Sales Manager/Western Region